 c) Bad luck - some surgical complications are effectively random in nature - wound infections, complex regional pain syndrome, hypertrophic and painful scars, and persistent pain and weakness secondary to section of the transverse carpal ligament itself.
 One also has to include in this group when collecting outcome data some patients who simply develop another, completely different, hand problem during the period after surgery as it may not be possible to distinguish between problems caused by old and new pathology.
 Trigger digits and Dupuytren's contracture are both very common in patients with CTS and can confuse the overall pattern of symptoms.

-d) Bad nerve - different types of nerve injury are known to have different prospects for recovery depending on the mechanism of injury, time since injury, site of injury, patient age etc. In the case of carpal tunnel syndrome it is demonstrably the case that patients with ‘advanced’ CTS shown by unrecordable median nerve responses on NCS, thenar atrophy and marked loss of sensation in the fingers, are much less likely to be happy with the outcome of surgery than patients who do not show these features.
-It seems likely that these nerves are effectively ‘beyond recovery’ and that, as is the case in a), operating on them in some cases not only has no effect on nerve function but simply adds the side effects of surgery to the patient’s overall problem.
-That is not to say that all such cases are hopeless however and good outcomes have been reported in some series of well selected patients (Capasso 2009).
-It is also the case that nerves this badly damaged are unlikely to improve in any way without surgery so that the choice for the patient comes down to either living with it as it is, or taking a chance on surgery with less than ideal odds of success.
-One just has to be realistic about what can be expected from surgery at the outset.
+d) Bad nerve - different types of nerve injury are known to have different prospects for recovery depending on the mechanism of injury, time since injury, site of injury, patient age etc. In the case of carpal tunnel syndrome it is demonstrably the case that patients with ‘advanced’ CTS shown by unrecordable median nerve responses on NCS, thenar atrophy and marked loss of sensation in the fingers, are less likely to be happy with the outcome of surgery than patients who do not show these features.
+It seems likely that these nerves may be effectively ‘beyond recovery’ and that, as is the case in a), operating on them in some cases not only has no effect on nerve function but simply adds the side effects of surgery to the patient’s overall problem.
+That is not to say that all such cases are hopeless however and good outcomes have been reported in some series of well selected patients.
+There are now enough studies of this topic that it is worth providing a dedicated section of the site which interested patients with very advanced CTS can read when considering surgery.